Gediminas: Legacy

 He was a founder of a new Lithuanian dynasty; the Gediminids, and laid the foundations of the state's expansion while sometimes referred as the "true" state founder.

-The Millennium of Russia monument in Veliky Novgorod features a sculpture for him, unveiled in 1862.
+In 1862, the Millennium of Russia monument was unveiled in Novgorod with a sculpture for him on base.

 In modern historiography, he is also regarded as founder of Vilnius, the modern capital of Lithuania.
 According to a legend, possibly set in 1322 while he was on a hunting trip, he dreamt of an iron clad wolf, who stood on a hill, howling in an odd manner as if thousand of wolves would be howling at once.
 He consulted his vision with his priest Lizdeika who told him the dream spoke of a city that must be built at the exact place and decided to build a fortification on the confluence of rivers Vilnia and Neris, where the place of his vision was pointed out.
 This event inspired the Romantic movement, particularly Adam Mickiewicz, who gave the story a poetic form.

 Gediminas is depicted on a silver Litas commemorative coin, issued in 1996.

 The Lithuanian folk music group Kūlgrinda released an album in 2009 titled Giesmės Valdovui Gediminui, meaning "Hymns to Ruler Gediminas".

-Gediminas is a very popular name in Lithuania.

 Gediminas (as Hiedymin or Gedymin) is also widely celebrated in Belarus as an important figure of national history.

 In September 2019, a monument to Gediminas was unveiled in Lida.

+Titles and symbols

 Titles

 Gediminas' normal Latin style is as follows: